 - Grass-fed red meat (particularly fatty cuts like ribeye)

 - Organ meats

 - While not actively promoted, dairy products could also be included

 - Nuts and seeds

 - All ultra-processed foods

-While it has some healthful components, such as bioavailable nutrients from animal-sourced foods and high-quality protein, there is little to no evidence of the long-term effects of a diet that completely excludes plant foods.
+While it has some healthful components and can support weight loss, such as bioavailable nutrients from animal-sourced foods and high-quality protein, there is little to no evidence of the long-term effects of a diet that completely excludes plant foods.

 Some of the claims within the carnivore community have threads of truth in them, such as plants containing anti-nutrients (such as phytates in lentils that prevent the absorption of iron) and that humans evolved eating meat.